LONA MANNING

 Professor Robert Garnett:

-"[Austen's] novels dramatize not social ills, but individual failings: vanity, greed, pride, selfishness, arrogance, folly.
+[Austen's] novels dramatize not social ills, but individual failings: vanity, greed, pride, selfishness, arrogance, folly.
 For all her humor and wit, she was a rigorous moralist.
-Adult life demanded adult behavior: self-awareness, propriety, kindness, good sense."
+Adult life demanded adult behavior: self-awareness, propriety, kindness, good sense.

-Perhaps Austen's restraint in the matter of inserting topical references contributes to the enduring popularity of her novels.
+Perhaps Austen's restraint in the matter of inserting topical references accounts in part for the enduring popularity of her novels.
 References to passing and forgotten political issues would tend to make her books seem dated.
 However, our understanding and enjoyment of Austen is enhanced if we know something about the times she lived in.
 Unquestionably, Austen's world was much poorer and crueler than our own.
 Austen was six years old when the last man was hung, drawn and quartered for treason in the UK.
 She was 13 when the last woman was burned at the stake (for counterfeiting money, not for witchcraft.)
 The year before she died, a massive famine afflicted Europe and England, and there were widespread riots for bread.

 It was also an extraordinarily eventful time in history.
 Austen stands at the crossroads between the rowdy Georgian age and the strait-laced Victorians, at a time of important innovations in agriculture and manufacturing.
 During her life, Britain was convulsed with political and social unrest, not unlike our own time.
 England was at war for almost the entire course of her life.
 The British Navy sailed to the four corners of the earth, and slavers transported captive Africans to British colonies in the West Indies.
 Austen, famously, barely mentions these events.